A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Discussion and Conclusions

-Secondly, we observed an increment of the compressible energy cascade rate when the level of compressibility increases in the solar wind.
-We analyzed the competition between the first and second term of the total expression of the compressible cascade for both isothermal and polytropic models.
-Despite the fact that the first term is dominant in most of the cases, we found that the second term (purely compressible) still plays a relevant role for a proper estimation of the total compressible cascade.
-Moreover, we obtained that, for the most compressible events ($20\%$-$25\%$), there is a non negligible growth in the compressible cascade with respect to the incompressible one.
-Therefore, higher density fluctuations in the plasma lead to increasing $\varepsilon_C$ over $\varepsilon_I$ \citep{SV2007,M2008,A2019b,A2021}.
+Secondly, we observed an increase of the \ADD{absolute value of the} compressible energy cascade rate when the level of compressibility increases in the solar wind.
+We analyzed the competition between the Yaglom-like term (i.e., Eq.~\eqref{yaglom}) and the purely compressible term (i.e., Eq.~\eqref{com_flux}) in the total expression of the compressible cascade for both isothermal and polytropic models (see Figures \ref{Compresibilidad_2_1_inc} and \ref{R_2_1_inc_grid}).
+Despite the fact that the first term is dominant in most of the cases, we found that the second term (purely compressible) still may plays a relevant role for a proper estimation of the total compressible cascade in more compressible environments.
+Moreover, we obtained that, for the most compressible events ($20\%$-$25\%$), there is a slightly growth in the compressible cascade with respect to the incompressible one.
+Therefore, higher density fluctuations in the plasma lead to increasing $\varepsilon_C$ over $\varepsilon_I$ \citep{So2007,M2008,A2019b,A2021}.
 Similarly, using THEMIS, MAVEN and PSP observations (at the first encounter), \citet{A2021} reported moderate increases of the isothermal compressible cascade with respect to the incompressible one at different heliocentric distances.
 In our case of study, we expand these previous results including the polytropic model and much more extended data set.
-Our observational results showed more significant increments between the compressible and incompressible cascade, especially for the less energetic events.
+Our observational results showed more significant increments between the compressible and incompressible cascade, especially for the events with smaller cascade energy values.
 In addition, \citet{H2017a} showed that the energy cascade rate increases as compressibility increases in the plasma in the slow solar wind.
-Note that in the present work, we do not separate the events into fast and slow solar wind but we confirmed this observational results.
+Note that in the present work, almost all the events are in the slow solar wind ($94 \%$) so we confirmed this previous observational results.